bread45/tb/README.md

 Xampp will install the correct php version on your system as well.

 Then after installation open the app and turn on mysql and apache servers.
-For more details see #70
+For more details see (#SQLSTATE[HY000] section in #Troubleshoot below)

 #Install composer